-

 Decarbonisation

-The value of Strategic Advisory Boards to PNDC partners
+The value of Strategic Advisory Groups to PNDC partners

-The Boards influence and steer the priority areas of PNDC innovation activity that provide the most opportunity to add value to the energy and transport sectors and engage directly with policymakers in areas of strategic importance to support the net-zero transition.
+The advisory groups influence and steer the priority areas of PNDC innovation activity that provide the most opportunity to add value to the energy and transport sectors and engage directly with policymakers in areas of strategic importance to support the net-zero transition.

-Through exchanging ideas and challenging preconceptions, the Boards guide PNDC and its partners in how they should be developing capabilities to accelerate whole energy system decarbonisation and grow the resilience of the UK supply chain.
+Through exchanging ideas and challenging preconceptions, the advisory groups guide PNDC and its partners in how they should be developing capabilities to accelerate whole energy system decarbonisation and grow the resilience of the UK supply chain.

-The Boards signpost key milestones that impact the future direction of the sector and the development of the associated supply chain and highlight associated opportunities for PNDC and its partners to contribute to the maturing of the ecosystem.
+The advisory groups signpost key milestones that impact the future direction of the sector and the development of the associated supply chain and highlight associated opportunities for PNDC and its partners to contribute to the maturing of the ecosystem.

 Potential collaboration and partnership opportunities are identified alongside funding mechanisms that could be accessed to support innovation activity and support wider operational and capital investment.